-The application of this methodology involves the use of reference points - including counterparty risk assessments (CR Assessments) and senior unsecured debt ratings (or equivalent) - to gauge the risk of default in relation to various types of support provided by banks.17 For each type of support, we determine the appropriate reference point in accordance with the principles described in this section.
+The application of this methodology involves the use of reference points - including CR assessments and senior unsecured debt ratings (or equivalent) - to gauge the risk of default in relation to various types of support provided by banks.
+17 For each type of support, we determine the appropriate reference point in accordance with the principles described in this section.

-The CR Assessment is generally appropriate for operational, non-payment obligations which arise from a bank performing its essential operating functions, including administrative duties owed to an ABCP conduit, and payment obligations 18 that we expect bank resolution authorities to treat more favorably than ordinary
+The CR assessment is generally appropriate for operational, non-payment obligations which arise from a bank performing its essential operating functions, including administrative duties owed to an ABCP conduit, and payment obligations18 that we expect bank resolution authorities to treat more favorably than ordinary unsecured debt.19 For all other bank obligations (except deposits20), we generally use the senior unsecured debt rating (or equivalent) as the reference point.